VCityTeam/UD-SV/Doc/Devel/Needs/Need003.md

-# Need 003: A document-enhanced 4d representation of the city to detail historical processes
+# Need 003: A document-enhanced 4D representation of the city to detail historical processes

-### User story
-As an historian, I want a document-enhanced 4d representation of the city in which historical processes can be detailed.
+Links:

 Sub Needs :
 * [Need004](Need004.md) : Enhancing city models with documents
 * [Need005](Need005.md) : Adding a temporal dimension to city models
 * [Need006](Need006.md) : ergonomic user exploration of space (advanced camera control, shortcut to point of interest...)